domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Build tools around workflows, not workflows around tools.
 Credit not mine.
 Source: <https://news.ycombinator.com/item?id=24244329>

-Be present, but fly under the radar at all times (out of a safety concern for your own self).
+Be present, but fly under the radar at all times (if nothing else, out of a safety concern for your own self).

 As a rule, never look up yourself ("ego-surfing") or others on the Internet.
 Never "surf" without purpose.
 Do everything for a specific purpose driven by your mind, even if "everything" is nothing because your mind doesn't feel like doing anything.